larapriscillaanderson/LeetCode/May_2025_Programming_Progress_Entries/May_7_2025/May_7_2025_Entry.md

 ---

 ## ✨ Reflection & Plan
-- 😌 *What I enjoyed today*: Finishing Chapter 1 of the Hands-On Machine Learning Textboo hooray!
+- 😌 *What I enjoyed today*: Finishing Chapter 1 of the Hands-On Machine Learning Textbook hooray!
 - 🧗🏻‍♀️ *Where I got stuck but pushed through*: Taking so many notes omg this stuff is super dense
 - 📘 *Tomorrow’s Plan*: Start the Google colabs stuff